dingiso/dingiso/README.md

-- 🔭 I’m currently working on QEMU/SPIKE & OS
+- 🔭 I’m currently working on Simulator & Iot Security
-- 🌱 I’m currently learning Master-Math ,
+- 🌱 I’m currently learning System Security,
-- 👯 I’m looking to collaborate on NAOSI
+- 👯 I’m looking to collaborate on Performance Simulator
-- 🤔 I’m looking for help with NAOSI
+- 🤔 I’m looking for help with ALL
 - 💬 Ask me about anything you like
 - 📫 How to reach me: [mail](mailto:dingiso.oah@gmail.com) QQ:1037139985
 - 😄 Pronouns: dingiso
-- ⚡ Fun fact: I will go to HUST for Master-Degree
+- ⚡ Fun fact: I look forward to attending summer intern in EPFL/ETH